biojs/edu/tutorials/02_howtoCreate.md

 - `.gitignore`: Files that should be ignored by the git versioning system
 - `LICENSE`: The license under which you want your source code to be distributed, e.g. MIT or Apache 2
 - `browser.js`: Helper to create a namespace file for client-side javascript
-- `index.js`: Your source code
+- `index.js`:  Index file over all submodules
 - `package.json`: Information about your package: author, version, ...
 - `src` : Folder including our tutorial index.js
+- `test`: Folder containing your first unit test

-More detailed information will be given in the following.
+(More detailed information will be given later in this tutorial)

 ### 2) Choose a name for your component

 Choose a name for your component.
 For the following example, we will name our component *biojs-io-graduates*.
-For Biojs 2 components, we have following naming conventions:
+For BioJS 2 components, we have following naming conventions:

 __biojs-[io/rest/vis/algo/...]-[name]__